polluks/scottfree-commodore64/README.md

 ## Commodore 128 version!
 Follow the same steps above for the Commodore 64, except download the d64/d81 file called scottfree128.d64 or scottfree128.d81.
-Also, you will need to instead load the README128 file: `LOAD "README128",8,1` To run in **80 column mode**, switch to 80 columns and load and run as described above while in 80 column mode.
+Also, you will need to instead load the README128 file: `DLOAD "README128"` To run in **80 column mode**, switch to 80 columns and load and run as described above while in 80 column mode.

 To build the Commodore 128 version use: `SYS=c128 make clean all`